Balunywa/sccm-to-aum-arc-poc/README.md

 This POC specifically aims to evaluate patching Windows servers and SQL Server instances, with the following goals:

-- Evaluate whether SCCM can be replaced or operate side-by-side with AUM
-- Determine how SQL patching behaves under Arc-enabled management
 - Inventory reporting of SQL Server environments
 - Assess Azure Arc's ability to integrate SQL BPA (Best Practices Analyzer) with Failover Clusters
 - Explore single-pane-of-glass management for SQL workloads